 Shorting The Southern Company shares

-There are currently 10.0 million The Southern Company shares held short by investors – that's known as The Southern Company's "short interest".
-This figure is 19.2% up from 8.4 million last month.
+There are currently 10.1 million The Southern Company shares held short by investors – that's known as The Southern Company's "short interest".
+This figure is 12.1% down from 11.5 million last month.

 There are a few different ways that this level of interest in shorting The Southern Company shares can be evaluated.

 The Southern Company's "short interest ratio" (SIR) is the quantity of The Southern Company shares currently shorted divided by the average quantity of The Southern Company shares traded daily (recently around 4.2 million).
 The Southern Company's SIR currently stands at 2.42.
 In other words for every 100,000 The Southern Company shares traded daily on the market, roughly 2420 shares are currently held short.

 However The Southern Company's short interest can also be evaluated against the total number of The Southern Company shares, or, against the total number of tradable The Southern Company shares (the shares that aren't held by "insiders" or major long-term shareholders – also known as the "float").
 In this case The Southern Company's short interest could be expressed as 0.01% of the outstanding shares (for every 100,000 The Southern Company shares in existence, roughly 10 shares are currently held short) or 0.0095% of the tradable shares (for every 100,000 tradable The Southern Company shares, roughly 10 shares are currently held short).